What’s your worth? How to set rates as an independent pro

 So, what’s a better way?
 What should independent fitness and wellness pros do to set their rates?

-price as story - how does your pricing reflect your positioning from a marketing perspective
+Price as story - how does your pricing reflect your positioning from a marketing perspective

-price as income - what do you need/want to make this year?
+Price as income - what do you need/want to make this year?

 total income